-How To Define Your Brand Purpose And Why You Need To (+ free work book)
+How To Define Your Brand Purpose & Why You Need To

-Being able to define your brand purpose is one of the most important aspects of your business A brand without a purpose won't serve your business in the long run, and branding without a purpose certainly won't attract your dream clients and will most probably need redoing over and over again.
+Being able to define your brand purpose is one of the most important aspects of your business.
+A brand without a purpose won't serve your business in the long run, and branding without a purpose certainly won't attract your dream clients and will most likely need redoing over and over again.

-You see, your brand consists of many things - your purpose, your message, what you do, how you do it, how you market and who you do it for.
-Your branding, on the other hand, is a visual identity that serves and reflects your purpose and brand message.
+Your brand consists of many things - your purpose, your message, your people, your voice and so much more.
+Your branding on the other hand, is a visual identity that serves and reflects your purpose and brand message.
 So, before you head off to work on your branding, or you hire someone to do it for you, make sure that you take some time to define your brand purpose and establish your brand.
 Here’s why you should AND how to do it…

 What is a brand purpose?

 It’s the reason your brand (and business!) exists.
 Forget about the money, we all know that’s the main reason your business exists!
 Your brand purpose is what you want to achieve through your business.
 Who do you want to help?
 Why?
 How?

 Some people will refer to this as a mission statement - for example, if you’re a yoga studio or instructor, your purpose might be to help people unwind.
 But, taking that further (we’ll get onto how you define your brand purpose later), your purpose might be to help women who work in the corporate world relax and find balance.